What does uninsured motorist bodily injury coverage do

 - Pain and suffering

-In some states, pain and suffering is not covered, or is only compensated for if there are extenuating circumstances, such as a permanent injury.
+In some states, pain and suffering is not covered or only compensated for if there are extenuating circumstances, such as a permanent injury.

 If you carry UMBI, most states require your limits for this coverage to be the same or lower than your bodily injury liability limits.
 In all states that offer uninsured motorist bodily injury, you must have bodily injury liability coverage as part of your car insurance policy to purchase UMBI coverage on your policy.